 Real Estate Agencies

-If you have a real estate agent you trust and like, or know someone who can provide a reputable referral, they may be able to help you short sell your property as well as explore other possible options.
+If you have a real estate agent you trust and like, or know someone who can provide a reputable referral.
+They may be able to help you short sell your property as well as explore other possible options.
 These days, you can even find someone who has made working with short sales, negotiating with banks, and navigating foreclosure timelines their specialty.
 Many brokerage firms even offer short sale certification programs to their agents to help expand their knowledge on what can otherwise be a long and frustrating process.
 After all, there is a lot of paperwork involved and, usually, multiple obstacles to overcome.
-So, your chances of listing your house with an agent who knows what they are doing, is not intimidated by the bank, and wants the best possible outcome for you—and, not just their pocketbook—is better than ever.
+So, your chances of listing your house with an agent who knows what they are doing.
+That is not intimidated by the bank.
+And wants the best possible outcome for you—and, not just their pocketbook—is better than ever.

 Your Best Option if You Decide to Sell Short